top of page

 Avoid treating link building as an isolated numbers exercise.
 It works best when paired with pages that are actually worth linking to, such as original guides, research collections, useful reference content, or genuinely strong commercial pages.

-If the business serves a specific area, local SEO should be part of the checklist.
+If we serve a specific area, local SEO should be part of the checklist.
 That includes consistent listings, accurate business information, localized landing pages where appropriate, and a strong review profile.
 These signals help search engines connect the site with geographic relevance.

 Local optimization should remain grounded in authenticity.
 Avoid producing dozens of thin city pages with barely changed copy.
 Create location content only where there is a real service presence or a clear user need.